saugkim/2023fall_P2P_tuni/lab.md

 then answer the following questions.
 ```
 1. What mining actually is, i.e. what happens when a block is being mined?

+--> mining is procedure of finding proof (nonce) == performing proof-of work and
+                           adding mined new block to the existing blockchain when proof was found.

 2. What is the function of nonce?

+--> nonce is random number to produce a unique hash value from the combination(concatenation in this exercise) of previous-proof and nonce, in a way that the hash value should meet required condition.
+In this remote exercise, the hash value should start with 4 leading zero, "0000..."

 3. When a block is considered to be valid and mined?

+-->

 4. What do the other nodes do when they receive a new mined block from you?
 ```